madgraph5/madgraph4gpu/epoch1/gridpack/README.md

 <img src="eemumu/eemumu_madevent_100Kunw.png"  width="1200"/>

 The execution took 80s of user CPU time.
 The sampling rate is set at 1kHz, so 80k frames were collected.
-- Note that the `MATRIX1_` function, where matrix elements (ME) are computed, only took 4.8k frames, i.e. 4.8s of user CPU time.
+- Note that the `MATRIX1_` function, where matrix elements (MEs) are computed, only took 4.8k frames, i.e. 4.8s of user CPU time.
 - Note also that the unweighting efficiency, as seen in the gridpack creation step, is approximately 1.6k/28k.
 This means that, to generate 100k unweighted events, approximately 1.75M MEs were computed.
 - This gives an approximate throughput of 1.75M/4.8s i.e. 3.7E5 MEs per second for this Fortran implementation.